 The Board meets at least quarterly and has set a schedule of matters which is required to be brought to its attention for discussion, thus ensuring that it maintains full and effective supervision over appropriate controls.
-The Chief Operating Officer provides explanation to the board papers on pertinent issues.
-In addition, the Board is kept updated on the Group's activities and its operations on a regular basis;
+The Chief Operating Officer provides explanations in the Board papers on pertinent issues.
+In addition, the Board is regularly updated on the Group's activities and operations.